 * Aspect of Carnage is the highest dps ascendancy node, but it's better to take it later when you have some defensive layers.

-Only suggested with a good rare 2h axe with high base crit.
-Aim for 95%+ hit chance, you'll need accuracy.
-Youll need to obtain mana leech on some jewelry or jewel slot.
+Only suggested with a good rare 2h axe with high base crit chance.
+Aim for 95-100%+ hit chance, you'll need accuracy on gear.
+You'll need to obtain mana leech on some jewelry or jewel slot.
 KILL ALL BANDITS.
 Annoint Feller of Foes for max damage.
 DO NOT TAKE RESOLUTE TECHNIQUE.

 - Lab 1: Pain Reaver